marsiitr/Virtual-Trial-Room/README.md

   <h2> Abstract</h2>

    Virtual trial room is a simple human machine interface.
+It is a coded software which gives you feel of    a       virtual world.
 The basic idea for designing virtual trial room was to give user a interface to virtually try the dresses     of his/her choice.
 I have used Xbox Kinect as my sensor to detect body movements and gestures.
 I used processing for         frontend interface.